ggoooooooooooooooooo/gpt-plugin-free/README.md

 - The chatbot is powered by Nagai.ai, which provides an easy-to-use interface for integrating chatbots with different frameworks or platforms.
 - PyWebIO is used as the web user interface for the chatbot, allowing for interactive and real-time conversations with the user.
-- The integration supports the use of plugins, which can extend the functionality and capabilities of the chatbot.
+- The integration supports the use of plugins like WolframAlpha, which can extend the chatbot's functionality and allow for advanced computations or queries.
+- The file upload feature is included but may have limited functionality currently.
+Future updates will address this issue and improve file handling capabilities.
+- The integration is open to future updates, including the addition of more plugins and support for new ChatGPT models.
-- Make sure to refer to the documentation provided by Nagai.ai for a detailed understanding of the integration process and available options.
+- Make sure to refer to the documentation provided by Nagai.ai for more information on integrating plugins and utilizing different models.

 ## Feedback and Contributions